Medicare for All

 Community Policing and Public Service

 No one who works full time should be living in poverty.
-I worked my first minimum wage job 20 years ago: the minimum wage was too low then and it’s barely gone up since.
+Mark worked his first minimum wage job 20 years ago: the minimum wage was too low then, and it’s barely gone up since.
 Missouri’s working people deserve wages that keep up with the rate of inflation.

 Those who have volunteered to serve our nation must be given access to the highest levels of care.
 We must prevent the privatization of the Veterans Administration and ensure successful transition into civilian employment.

-I am utterly steadfast and tireless in my support and full commitment to the LGBTQ community to ensure that all rights and opportunities are open to all no matter gender or sexual orientation.
+Mark is utterly steadfast and tireless in his support and full commitment to the LGBTQ community to ensure that all rights and opportunities are open to all no matter gender or sexual orientation.
 This includes protecting marriage, adoption, employment, housing, and military opportunities so that they remain open to all no matter who we love.

-The way to stop the deaths ripping through Missouri families today is to treat this as the public health crisis it is – with treatment, education, and pharmaceutical oversight – not incarceration.
+50 years after the Nixon administration launched the War on Drugs, St. Louis County, Jefferson County, and St. Charles County are currently experiencing the highest number of drug-related deaths ever.
+The old solutions aren’t working, and the way to deal with the opioid epidemic is to treat this as the public health crisis that it is – with treatment, education, and pharmaceutical oversight – not incarceration.

 Criminal Justice Reform

-Our criminal justice system needs to be re-evaluated and improved at all levels: from policing practices, to sentencing, mass incarceration, privatization of prisons, and how we reintegrate those who have paid their debt to society.
+Our criminal justice system needs to be re-evaluated and improved at all levels: from policing practices, to sentencing, mass incarceration, private prisons, and how we reintegrate those who have paid their debt to society.
 These changes will save taxpayer dollars while strengthening our work force and economy.